 It is of great importance to evaluate the curriculum in the Department of Modern Languages, prepared specifically for the vocational schools of higher education or faculties and implemented each semester.
 The curriculum, which encourages language learning, increases motivation, and aims to help students to gain the basic skills of the language, is open to the evaluation of the students by means of questionnaires including questions with regard to both the instructors and the curriculum.
-Instructors can also conduct program evaluations in regular semester meetings.
+Instructors can also conduct program evaluations in semester meetings or in weekly mail group.
 The process of program evaluation in the Department of Modern Languages is provided in Figure 2.